Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 Most cases reach a settlement at this point, however if this does not happen then the next step is the Final Hearing, during which a decision will be made by the court as to how the matrimonial finances and property should be divided and any maintenance payments agreed.

 You can deal with the financial agreement any time before or after the divorce, but it is strongly advised that you reach an agreement before you or your ex-spouse remarry, as this could mean your right to make a claim is lost.
 Reaching a settlement before the divorce is finalised is the best course of action.
-It allows the court to issue any appropriate financial orders at the same time the decree nisi is granted (see question ‘What is a Decree Nisi?’).
+It allows the court to issue any appropriate financial orders at the same time the Conditional Order is granted (see question ‘What is a Conditional Order?’).

 If the divorce is granted and the financial agreement has not yet been settled, will we still be able to make claims against each other?

-Yes you will still be able to put claims forward, however if your spouse has substantial assets or pension rights then it is usually in your best interests to delay the decree absolute application.
-If your spouse was to unexpectedly die after the decree absolute was granted, but before the financial agreement was settled, then these assets may pass through the rules of inheritance to another beneficiary.
+Yes, you will still be able to put claims forward, however, if your spouse has substantial assets or pension rights, then it is usually in your best interests to delay the Final Order application.
+If your spouse was to unexpectedly die after the Final Order was granted, but before the financial agreement was settled, then these assets may pass through the rules of inheritance to another beneficiary.

 If I make any payments to my spouse during the divorce process, will this affect the final agreement?